elijahgives/roblox-proxy/README.md

 ```
 This will launch the FastAPI application, and it will be accessible at http://localhost:8000.

+You can access documentation on the `/docs` route.

 ## Routes:
 **GET** `/get-user?username={username}`
 - `username`: the username of the Roblox user to get info for.